antfie/data-tools/README.md

 When you ZAP your files, every unique file is placed in a folder and all duplicate copies are removed.

-Note that empty folders will not be created when un-ZAP-ping.
+Note that empty folders will not be created when un-ZAP-ping, should you desire to re-inflate your disk drive.

 ## How Can I Support This?